Which author has changed your mind about certain genres and subjects? Here we celebrate our favourite 'gateway' reads.

-From crime to historical fiction, stories of espionage to time-travel, there is a book for everyone from one of our most unique and verstaile writers.
+From crime to historical fiction, stories of espionage to time-travel, there is a book for everyone from one of our most unique and versatile writers, whose career turns 25 this year.
 Here's where to start.

 From a powerful manifesto for change from student activist Greta Thunberg to the latest Jackson Brodie thriller, these five books filled us awe and excitement in June.
 Find out why they’re our must-reads for the month.

 Introducing Big Sky, the fifth novel in the Jackson Brodie series from bestselling author Kate Atkinson.
 Private investigator Brodie has returned to his seaside village in Yorkshire, but despite the picturesque surrounds, there's something darker lurking behind the scenes, where old secrets and new lies are bound to intersect.

 The first Jackson Brodie mystery since 2010's Started Early, Took My Dog, Big Sky will be published on 18 June 2019.